twiddlingbits/twr-wasm/readme.md

    - a (tiny) subset of the most common compiler utility functions.
    - APIs that can be used to pass strings, byte arrays, etc to and from your C code to and from typescript/javascript.
    - APIs for integrating I/O and events between C and Javascript.
 Including streamed i/o to a \<div> and terminal-windowed i/o to a \<canvas>.
+   - APIS for drawing to a canvas
    - an asynchronous web assembly typescript/javascript class that proxies code via a worker thread allowing integration into Javascript's event loop.

 # Version 0.9.5 Limitations
 I created twr to run some of my legacy C software in a web browser.
 It doesn't implement many features beyond what I needed.
 For example, I didn't port all of compile-rt, just the small subset clang needed to build and run my software.
 Presumably there will be code that won't run as a result.
 In addition, I didn't write an entire ANSI-C compatible runtime (or port one).
 I wrote my own and left out several functions.
 I also cut some corners in places.
 For example, my malloc allocator is functional but, well, tiny.
 In theory tiny-wasm-runtime should work with C++ as well as C, but since I have not tested it with C++, it probably doesn't.

 This version is not yet "1.0.0" and these are the items I am working on:
-   - validate use of SharedArrayBuffer in WebAssembly.Memory (shared:true), is the best design choice
-   - add small windowed console game example
-   - add support for full resolution drawing to canvas (and example)
+   - add more robust canvas drawing support to the d2d API
-   - finish testing with the Web version of my classic BASIC interpreter (the reason i wrote this in the first place)
-   - miscellaneous clean up
-   - improve documentation
+   - add more examples, miscellaneous polish, improve documentation
+   - improve malloc heap to dynamically use avail memory (ri8ght now it is hard coded in malloc.c)
    - maybe add a few more crt functions; maybe test with C++

 # Installation